Lechatelia/action-proposal-generation/README.md

 This repo holds the pytorch-version codes of paper: "BSN: Boundary Sensitive Network for Temporal Action Proposal Generation", which is accepted in ECCV 2018.
 [[Arxiv Preprint]](http://arxiv.org/abs/1806.02964)

-and is forked from [the awesome work](https://github.com/wzmsltw/BSN-boundary-sensitive-network.pytorch) by Tianwei Lin I want to implement some of my own ideas based on this code.
+This repo is forked from [the awesome work](https://github.com/wzmsltw/BSN-boundary-sensitive-network.pytorch) by Tianwei Lin.

+I want to implement some of my own ideas based on this code.

 # Update
-support python3
+Support python3

+BSN on Activitynet is Ok!
+The result can be found [here](my_results).

 # Todo
 1，TEM产生gt的部分不够高效，换成矩阵方式